Werewolf in a Girls' Dormitory

-Werewolf in a Girls' Dormitory (Lycanthropus) is a 1961 Italian horror film directed by Paolo Heusch.
+Werewolf in a Girls' Dormitory (Lycanthropus) is a 1961 Italian mystery horror film directed by Paolo Heusch and written by Ernesto Gastaldi.
+The plot follows a girls' detention facility that is plagued by attacks from an unknown entity.

 Plot

 Wolves have been roaming around a girls' reformatory.
 When the girls begin to get murdered, suspicion focuses on both the wolves and on a handsome, newly hired science teacher, who might be a werewolf.

 Cast

 Production

 Werewolf in a Girls' Dormitory was shot in 1961 around Cinecittà Studios and Rome.
 In the film, director Paolo Heusch is credited under the name Richard Benson.
 One of the films screenwriters Ernesto Gastaldi explained that it was mandatory to give yourself an English name in Italian productions of the time because "that's the way the producers wanted it."

 The German actor Curt Lowens plays the werewolf in the film.
 Lowens described the werewolf transformations as being shot in reverse starting with full make-up and shot in reverse with more elements of his transformations being removed, the whole process shot with dissolves taking over three hours.
 Lowens described shooting the film as a chaotic experience with actors all predominantly speaking different languages: French, English, Italian and German.